MillerBrainObservatory/mbo_utilities/README.md

 uv pip install mbo_utilities
 ```

 The GUI allows registration/segmentation for users to quickly process subsets of their datasets.

 These pipelines need to be installed separately.

 Currently, the only supported pipeline is LBM-Suite2p-Python.
+A few exciting future prospects include [masknmf](https://github.com/apasarkar/masknmf-toolbox).

 ```bash